gubasso/brag-server/ripi/README.md

 ## roadmap

 - endpoints reflect functions of already implemented mergestat
+- implement migrate! to main, to reset db for a new binary run
 - routine to update repos periodically
 - [x] setup axum structure
 - [x] save everything in db